Beatrice Ikamba Runji, a house help, felt tired and decided to rest her then 51-year-old body in 2015.

-Runji also has visual challenges and is yet to go for check-up due to financial constraints.
+Runji also has visual challenges and is yet to go for a check-up due to financial constraints.
 She earns Sh500 weekly as a househelp.

 “I am worried of losing my sight.
-I am praying to God to keep me healthy, because the little earnings are not enough to help manage my condition and seek quality healthcare,” she said, adding she now gets tired fast.
+I am praying to God to keep me healthy because the little earnings are not enough to help manage my condition and seek quality healthcare,” she said, adding she now gets tired fast.